ik373321/digdag-docker-example/README.md

-# [WIP] aci-digdag-example
+# digdag-docker-example
-This is a sample of digdag running on Azure Container Instances.
+This is a sample of digdag running on Docker Compose.

 ## Usage